 How can you treat plantar warts on feet naturally or homeopathically?

-First, a quick primer on what you're up against: Plantar warts are a type of viral infection that cause hard, rough-surfaced skin areas to emerge on the soles of the feet.
+First, a quick primer on what they are: Plantar warts are a type of viral infection that cause hard, rough-surfaced skin areas to emerge on the soles of the feet.
 Often the warts appear with a black dot in the middle, sometimes referred to as "the seed."
 Plantar warts can be especially painful and tender due to their location, occasionally leading to back or leg pain.
 Infection with plantar warts most often comes from contaminated floors in swimming pool areas and communal showers.

-Hope you'll be playing footsie again soon.
+Hope you'll be playing footsie again soon,

 Can’t find information on the site about your health concern or issue?